y-sakakihara/workshops/index.md

 - Grant-in-Aid for Research Activity Start-up
     - 22K20365 for Yuki Sakakihara (PI)

+- Council for the Promotion of Academic City by Yonezawa City

 The venue and facilities are provided by Faculty of Engineearing, Yamagata University